 Community Stage

-Situated inside ‘the church on the high street’ (that’s set back from the road, a few doors along from Marks & Spencers), the Community Stage will be showcasing performances from around 10 local performing arts groups and associations – including Voicerox, Reigate School of Ballet and Reigate College.
+Situated inside Reigate Methodist Church (that’s set back from the road, a few doors along from Marks & Spencers), the Community Stage will be showcasing performances from around 10 local performing arts groups and associations – including Voicerox, Reigate School of Ballet and Reigate College.

 To see what’s on, on the Community Stage, check the Community Stage schedule.

-Our sincere thanks to everyone at Reigate Methodist Church for your positivity and support, in helping to create a Community Stage in the heart of the town.
+Our sincere thanks to Kutchenhaus for so generously sponsoring the Community Stage and everyone at Reigate Methodist Church for your support in helping to create a Community Stage in the heart of the town.

 Clocktower Stage